 Subsequent convictions will always count as felonies, and have prison terms not to exceed five years.
 Bodily injury to someone else can elevate any DUI to a felony, with the maximum jail sentence of five years.
 If the drunk driver killed someone, the charge becomes DUI manslaughter.
 This is a second degree felony, with a prison term of up to 15 years.

 DUI laws in Florida are fairly complicated, so if you have any questions, make sure to consult a lawyer.
-At Tom Culbreth Bail Bonds, we’re more than ready to provide DUI bail in Cocoa and Palm Bay, FL.
-After the humiliation of a DUI arrest, you will naturally want to leave jail as quickly as possible.
+At Tom Culbreth Bail Bonds, we’re more than ready to provide DUI bail in Cocoa and All of Brevard County, FL.
+After the humiliation of a DUI arrest, you will naturally want to leave jail as stress free as possible.
 The team at Tom Culbreth Bail Bonds can make it happen, so give us a call today at 321-638-2245.